Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/2 - Hacking the visual norm.md

   - Sketches on paper first, then design with actual data
 - Is progressive enhancement an option?
   - Work: support for IE8, thus required
-  - Personal: don’t care 😄
+  - Personal: don’t care :smile: